Starting a Business in the USA: Legal Structures, Steps, and Best Practices

 19. FAQ

-Delaware is common for certain funded companies, but local SMBs often incorporate where they operate to reduce foreign-qualification friction.
-Compare fees, taxes, and governance law with counsel.
+Delaware is common for some funded companies or venture structures, but a small local business often does better registering in its operating state to reduce complexity (foreign qualification).
+Compare fees, taxes, and applicable law with an advisor.

-Can I open a business bank account without an EIN?
+Can I open a bank account without an EIN?

-Many states require periodic reports to keep the entity in good standing; missing deadlines can trigger penalties or administrative dissolution.
+Many states require a periodic filing (annual or biennial) to keep the company in good standing; a delay can lead to administrative dissolution or penalties.

-Many U.S. entity types require no legislated minimum capital.
-However, under-capitalization raises business risk and can complicate banking or credit.
+Many forms don't assume a minimum capital like the French model.
+But undercapitalization raises business risk and can complicate banking or credit.